HOME ABOUT RESEARCH DATA SCIENCE PUBLICATIONS CYCLING CONTACT

 Social inequality and policy

-Recently I have focused on applying my anthropological background to studying the actual and potential impact of social policies on people’s lives.
-In one study, I examine how increased access to education in low- and middle-income countries has affected women's bargaining position in marriage and has downstream consequences for the prevalence of intimate-partner violence.
-As part of another project I examine the US 'child penalty': the earnings parents - especially mothers - lose after having a first child.
-And as a research fellow at the WORLD Policy Analysis Center I evaluated the impact of disability policies on the economic situation of people with disabilities in low- and middle-income countries.
+In the last year of grad school I focused on applying my anthropological background to studying the actual and potential impact of social policies on people’s lives.
+For example, in one study I examined the US 'child penalty': the earnings parents - especially mothers - lose after having a first child.
+As a research fellow at the WORLD Policy Analysis Center I evaluated the impact of disability policies on the economic situation of people with disabilities in low- and middle-income countries.

 Behavioral ecology

-As an anthropologist and graduate researcher UCLA I was trained in critically evaluating information and connecting data to on-the-ground stories about human experiences.
 My formal graduate education is in behavioral ecology.
-This field seeks use evolutionary theory to explain and predict how individual-level and population-wide socio-ecological factors shape people’s behavior.
-My dissertation research is focused on issues regarding gender inequality-related to topics such as maternal health among women in rural Namibia, and the gender difference in temporal income dynamics when parents have a first child.
+This field seeks to use evolutionary theory to explain and predict how individual-level and population-wide socio-ecological factors have shaped human evolution and shape people’s behavior.
+My dissertation research is focused on issues regarding social norms and gender inequality, such as on changing norms regarding maternal health and infant care among women in rural Namibia, and gender inequality in temporal income dynamics when parents have a first child.

 DATA SCIENCE